Race Facts – Chinese Grand Prix

 • Lewis Hamilton is by far the most successful driver in Shanghai with over double the number of wins of any other competitor at the track.
 He’s taken six victories in China (2008, 2011, 2014, 2015, 2017, 2019).

-• Hamilton is also the only driver to have taken the fastest lap of the race here more than once, having done so four times (2008, 2010, 2015, 2017).
+• Until 2024, Hamilton was also the only driver to have taken the fastest lap of the race here more than once, having done so four times (2008, 2010, 2015, 2017).
+Fernando Alonso recorded a second fastest lap at the track in the 2024 Chinese Grand Prix.

 • Mark Webber’s grid position of 18th in 2011 is the furthest back on the grid a podium finish has come from at the Shanghai circuit.
 He gained 15 places in the race to stand on the final step of the rostrum.